IHE/RAD.IMR/input/pagecontent/volume-1.md

 ##### 1:52.4.2.2.1 Locally Processed Report Use Case Description

-This use case is similar to Use Case #1, but instead of presenting a pre-rendered copy of the report that has been included in the multimedia report object, the Report Reader processes the multimedia report object according to its own rendering configuration.
+This use case is similar to Use Case #1, but instead of presenting the pre-rendered report content included in the multimedia report, the Report Reader processes the multimedia report according to its own rendering configuration.

-TODO ***

-The Clinician clicks on the interactive links.

-In this use case, the Report Reader retrieves rendered objects using WADO-RS and display them.
-Alternatively, the Report Reader retrieves DICOM objects, renders and display them.

-The Clinicians can navigate the series and see the measurements with annotations as described in the report.
+Later, the Clinician clicks on the interactive links included in the report.
+The EMR (Report Reader) fetches the images and other related observation imaging context such as measurements and present them to the user.

+Furthermore, the EMR presents additional interactive tools to the Clinician.
+For example, the Clinicians can scroll through the images within the series.

-##### 1:52.4.2.2.2 Consume and Interact with Multimedia Report by Advanced Consumers Process Flow
+##### 1:52.4.2.2.2 Locally Processed Report Process Flow

 Figure 1:52.4.2.2.2-1 shows how the Clinician can use the EMR with native IMR Report Reader support to interact with the multimedia content available in the report.